Offerpad/floorplan/_docs/base/typography.md

 OfferPad uses a sans-serif font stack for most type, with the exception being code and other elements where a monospace font stack is more appropriate.

-The typeface we use specifically is Roboto.
+The typeface we use specifically is Soleil.

 ### Sans-serif

 {% highlight css %}
-font-family: "Roboto", "Helvetica Neue", Helvetica, sans-serif;
+font-family: "Soleil", "Helvetica Neue", Helvetica, sans-serif;
 {% endhighlight %}

 ### Monospace